taogen-docs/resources-of-learning/domains/programming-language-resources.md

 #### <img src="/assets/icon/programming-languages/Erlang.svg" width="20px"/>Erlang

+>Erlang is primarily used in fields that require highly reliable, concurrent, and distributed systems, especially where fault tolerance and real-time performance are critical.

 - [Erlang GETTING STARTED - doc](https://www.erlang.org/)

 ### Statistical analysis

 #### <img src="/assets/icon/programming-languages/R.svg" width="20px"/>R

+>R is primarily used in fields that require statistical analysis, data visualization, and data science.
+It is widely adopted by statisticians, data scientists, and researchers for handling complex data and creating insights.

 - [R Getting Started - doc](https://www.r-project.org/)